onexianjian/v8wiki/CodeStubAssembler-Builtins.md

 # CodeStubAssembler

 V8's CodeStubAssembler is a custom, platform agnostic assembler that provides low-level primitives as a thin abstraction over assembly, but also offers an extensive library of higher-level functionality.
-For example:

 ```
 // Low-level: